 Old Windsor Angling Club is a member of Angling Trust, supports the good work being done by Les Webber (“Gets Kids hooked on Fishing not drugs or crime”) at Wraysbury and is affiliated to Thames Valley Angling Association, Basingstoke Canal Angling Association and Reading and District Angling Association.

-Ascot Brass perform concerts for charity and in the band stand at Ascot Racecourse.
+Please click to enlarge poster Ascot Brass perform concerts for charity , in partnership with top local choirs.
 Visit www.ascotbrass.org.uk

 The Ascot Bridge Club was formed in 1977 and plays in the Chavey Down Community Centre hall, directly behind St. Martin's church in Church Road, Chavey Down.
 There is bridge played every Monday afternoon and Tuesday evening - except on bank holidays.
 Whilst the Monday afternoon section of the club plays exclusively duplicate pairs bridge, the Tuesday evening section includes a teams of four evenings several times every year.

 For more information please call David Calcutt on 01344-886412, or visit the web site http://www.bridgewebs.com/ascot/

 www.theascotcakekitchen.com Please click on the poster to enlarge it

 Baking Lessons as well as Sugarcraft and Cake Decorating classes will run at The Ascot Cake Kitchen from on Monday 18th November, 2012 onwards.
 E-mail

 The Ascot Horticultural Society meets at King Edward's Hall, King Edward's Road, North Ascot on the second Wednesday of the month.
 The Society enjoys speakers, several shows a year and an annual competition with the Sunningdale Gardening Association.
 New members are welcome.
 For membership enquiries call 01344 883535.
 Visit www.ascothorticulturalsociety.org.uk